szczepq/azure-devops/README.md

   <img src="img/buildservice.jpg" title="build service" />
 </p>

 Great!
 Now we have to push this image to our ACR.
-Lets add second `Docker Compose` step.
+Let's add second `Docker Compose` step.
 The only difference is the Action field: now pick `Push service image`
 <p align="center">
   <img src="img/pushservice.jpg" title="push service" />
 </p>

 The third step is optional but recommended.
 Locking an image version or a repository so that it can't be deleted or updated.
 As before add `Docker Compose` step.
 The only difference is the Action field.
 Now pick `Lock image service`.
-`Output Docker Compose File` will fille automaticly.
+`Output Docker Compose File` will fill automatically.
 <p align="center">
   <img src="img/lockservice.jpg" title="lock service" />
 </p>